 If you're in the wellness industry, here's a sobering statistic: 90% of clinical trials fail!
 This high failure rate can be discouraging for companies looking to bring new products to market.

 But why do so many clinical trials fail, and what can you do to increase your chances of success?
-This article explores why clinical trials fail and discusses strategies for running successful Wellness clinical trials using wearable technology.
+This article explores why clinical trials fail and discusses strategies for running successful wellness clinical trials using wearable technology.

 Clinical trials can fail for various reasons, ranging from biological differences to logistical hurdles: